mjawadhaider/timberr/PrivacyAndPolicy.md

 If you have any questions or concerns regarding our privacy practices, please contact us at [jhaider869@gmail.com](mailto:jhaider869@gmail.com).

-This Privacy Policy is effective as of [Date].
+This Privacy Policy is effective as of [12/21/2023].
 Any updates or changes will be communicated through our application or website.

 Thank you for choosing Timberr for your furniture needs.